Joseph-ER/CV/README.md

 #### Black Belt in Karate!

-Although this doesn't help me in coding as I can't roundhouse kick theerror messages away, it does show my commitment, dedication and respect.
+Although this doesn't help me in coding as I can't roundhouse kick the error messages away, it does show my commitment, dedication and respect.
 I loved being involved in my Karate club and respect was one of the main pillars of the Martial Art which has stuck with me ever since.

 ## Hobbies